 7) Any recommendation or waiver forms supplied to you by the institution seeking the recommendation.
 Type (or print with extreme neatness) the portion you are supposed to complete and sign the form in the appropriate place

 8) A legal size envelope for each recommendation with the appropriate address neatly typed.
 Check carefully to determine which institutions want recommendations mailed directly and which want them included in your application package.
 The envelope should be stamped if the recommendation is to be mailed directly to the institution requesting it.
 Unstamped envelopes should be addressed to you for return in campus mail.
 Be sure to type the name of the institution on the outside of the envelope so you will know where to send it.

-9) When asking faculty or staff members for letters of recommendation, the Career Engagement Center advises that you give at least 4-6 weeks notice before the actual school deadline.
+9) When asking faculty or staff members for letters of recommendation, the Berry Career Institute advises that you give at least 4-6 weeks notice before the actual school deadline.